Lakshay-hub-design/JobTracker/README.md

 - Clone the repository: git clone https://github.com/Lakshay-hub-design/JobTracker.git
 - Navigate into the project: cd JobTracker
 - Install dependencies for both client and server:
-  - cd client && npm install
+  - cd frontend && npm install
-  - cd ../server && npm install
+  - cd backend && npm install
 - Create a .env file in the server folder and add the following:
   - MONGO_URI=your_mongodb_connection_string
   - JWT_SECRET=your_secret_key